Our archers

 Katerina

 My journey to this beautiful sport is a little bittersweet.
 In 2017, I was going through the worst time of my life, facing the tragic loss of loved ones.
 The grieving process is very complicated and, unfortunately, can last for a very long time.
 While I was struck with a level of anger I never thought I could feel, I realized I needed to find a release.
 So, I joined a martial arts club in Cambridge.
-I fell in love with oriental archery there, but COVID-19 changed what I thought would be a lifelong story, and I found myself searching for a new archery club again.
+I fell in love with oriental archery there, but COVID-19 changed what I thought would be a lifelong story, and I found myself searching for a new archery club.

 I joined Netherhall Archers in September 2022, and it has been an incredible ride ever since!
 I fell in love with Barebow for its simplicity.
 Little did I know at that time how much this sport would consume me.
 It gave me a new lease on life; suddenly, the anger I struggled to shake off began to disappear, and I started feeling like myself again.
 Archery helps me live in the moment and keeps me from thinking about the million things I have to do.